Alma Mater: Michigan State (B.A., 2003); Wayne State (M.A., 2005); Michigan State (M.S., 2008)

-2013-13 was a huge step forward for Griffin's third-year program.
-Led by All-CCAC Honorable Mention sophomores in point guard Tyree York and forward Jeremiah Jackson to go with Denson's leadership and sophomore Joe Harks' team-leading scoring output, the Lakers won a modern-era-best 15 games, marking the first time the team registered double-digit wins.
+2013-13 was also a huge step forward for Griffin's third-year program.
+Led by All-CCAC Honorable Mention sophomores in York and Jackson to go with Brandyn Denson's senior leadership and sophomore Joe Harks' team-leading scoring output, the Lakers won 15 games, marking the first time the team registered double-digit wins.
 Roosevelt posted more victories in 2012-13 than the previous two seasons combined, with the Lakers continuing their upward trend by increasing their wins and winning percentage for a third consecutive year.

 Under Griffin's leadership, Roosevelt men's basketball has been predicated on hard work and success in various facets on and off the court.
 Defense.
 Rebounding.
 Academics, as proven by his team's last two spring semesters of combined GPAs of 3.0 or better.
 A complete and well-rounded student-athlete experience.

 Griffin obtained his second graduate degree in 2008, a Master of Science in Coaching at Michigan State.
 He was also a guest instructor within the Kinesiology department of the College of Education and a featured speaker at the 2008 Spartan Strength & Conditioning Clinic.

-After serving as a volunteer assistant since the 2011-12 campaign, Rolle seamlessly transitioned into a greater role with the Lakers in the middle of the 2012-13 season, when former top assistant Kevin Devitt earned an opportunity to join the staff of NCAA Division I program UAB.
-Rolle proved to be a steady source of leadership for head coach Joe Griffin during a season in which Roosevelt won more games than the previous two seasons combined.
+After serving as a volunteer assistant since the 2011-12 campaign, Rolle seamlessly transitioned into a greater role with the Lakers in the middle of the 2012-13 season after former top assistant Kevin Devitt earned an opportunity to join the staff of NCAA Division I program UAB.
+Rolle proved to be a steady source of leadership for Griffin during a season in which Roosevelt won more games than the previous two seasons combined.

 "Aaron is a natural teacher and a great role model for our guys,” said Griffin.
 “Aaron’s strongest attributes are in his ability to relate to our players, recruits, and all stakeholders in our program.”